MatiasPineda/farmacia-de-turno/setup.md

 1. [Create your own repo from this template](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).
 2. [Clone your repo](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository). ([Better method](https://www.jetbrains.com/help/pycharm/manage-projects-hosted-on-github.html#clone-from-GitHub) for PyCharm users).
-3. Change the farmacia_turnos_project directory to your project name.
+3. Change the farmacias_turno_project directory to your project name.
-4. Find and replace "farmacia_turnos_project" to your project name.
+4. Find and replace "farmacias_turno_project" to your project name.
 5. If the version of Python in `runtime.txt` isn't the latest stable, search and replace it for the new one.
 6. Create an empty .venv directory.
 7. Set up your Pipenv environment.